nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 Using the nRF54H20 DK with the |NCS| version |release| requires the following:

-* nRF Util version 7.11.1 or above
+* nRF Util version 7.11.1 or higher
 * nRF Util ``device`` version 2.7.2

 1. Download the nrfutil executable file from the `nRF Util development tool`_ product page.